rjaros/kilua/README.md

 Note: use `gradlew.bat` instead of `./gradlew` on Windows operating system.

+If you want to start your own project, just copy the [Kilua template](https://github.com/rjaros/kilua/tree/main/templates/template) project.

 ## Code sample

 This is a simple "Hello, world!" application written in Kilua: